ArrowDigby/CalHacks12.0/README.md

 # Optimized Query Engine

-A high-performance query system using DuckDB with rollups and partitioned data
+A high-performance query system using DuckDB with rollups, partitioned data, and bloom filters

 ## Installation